Tomaras of Gwalior: Descendants

-Ram Shah
+Ram Shah (1526-1576)

 At the time of Vikramditya's death, his son Ram Shah (also known as Ram Singh or Rama-sahi) was a young boy.
-The Tomaras, led by his relative Dhurmangad (also called Dharmanakat, Mangal Deo, or Mangat Rai) started harassing Tatar Khan, the Lodi-appointed governor of Gwalior.
+The Tomaras, led by his relative Dhurmangad (also called Dharmanakat, Mangal Deo, or Mangat Rai) started harassing Tatar Khan, the Lodi-appointed governor of Gwalior and declared Ramshah as the Maharaja of Gwalior.
 Meanwhile, the Mughal ruler Babur reached Agra, and Tatar Khan decided to accept his suzerainty.
 However, when Babur's general Rahimdad arrived at Gwalior, Tatar Khan changed his mind.
 Nevertheless, Rahimdad took control of Gwalior, and subsequently, foiled Dhurmangad's attempt to capture the fort.
 In 1542, Sher Shah Suri captured the fort, and Ram Shah became his ally.

 After the death of Sher Shah's son Islam Shah Suri in 1554, the fort was controlled by the Suri-appointed governor Bhil Khan (also known as Bahval, Bahbal, Buhail, or Suhail Khan).
 In 1556, Bhil Khan, facing a Mughal invasion, decided to sell the fort to Ram Shah.
 However, Ram Shah was defeated by the Mughal emperor Akbar's general Qiya Khan (or Kiya Khan).
+Akbar asked him to surrender but Ramshah did not accept the suzeranity of Mughals as the head of the state.
+After realizing this Akbar ousted Ramshah and his sons from Gwalior.

 According to Firishta, Ram Shah's son Shalivahan was married to a Sisodia princess of Mewar.
 Therefore, after his defeat, Ram Shah took refuge with the Mewar ruler Maharana Pratap.
-Ram Shah and his three sons were killed fighting for Pratap at the Battle of Haldighati 1576.
+Ram Shah his three sons and a grandson were killed fighting for Pratap at the Battle of Haldighati 1576.